Delaware Valley Classical School

-Delaware Valley Classical School is a private, K-12 classical Christian school located in New Castle, Delaware.
-For the 2023–24 academic year, enrollment was approximately 190 students, with approximately 30 faculty and staff.
+Delaware Valley Classical School is a private, K-12 classical Christian school located in unincorporated New Castle County, Delaware, United States.
+For the 2026–27 academic year, enrollment was approximately 225 students, with approximately 30 faculty and staff.

 History

 The school was founded as Christ Classical Christian School in 1994 by a group of homeschooling parents from Elkton, Maryland, taking inspiration from Douglas Wilson's book, Recovering the Lost Tools of Learning.
 In its first year, 23 students were enrolled.
 It relocated to Newark in 1995, to Hockessin in 1997, adopting the name Tall Oaks Classical School.
 In 2001, Donald Post became the school's second headmaster, and in 2006 moved to the Faith City Family Church building in Christiana.
 In 2010, the school moved to First Baptist Church in New Castle, Delaware, formerly occupied by New Castle Christian Academy.
 The school's third headmaster, Timothy Dernlan, took over in 2014, after serving one year as the upper school principal.
 In 2016, the school moved to the Red Lion campus, which they shared with Red Lion Christian Academy in a partnership with Reach Church's Reach Christian Schools.
 Under Reach's acquisition of Tall Oaks, athletics and other after-school activities were merged with Red Lion's programs.

-In 2019, the school reorganized under the new name Delaware Valley Classical School and announced they would be starting in September 2019 back at the New Castle campus under the leadership of Anthony Urti as headmaster.
+In 2019, the school reorganized under the new name Delaware Valley Classical School and announced they would be starting in September 2019 back at the New Castle campus, with Anthony Urti as headmaster.